OpenDFM/NeuSym-RAG/documents/database.md

 $ python utils/database_utils.py --database ai_research --config_path configs/ai_research_config.json --pdf_path ${pdf_file} --on_conflict ignore
 ```

-> **🤗 Note:** For all input types except PDF UUID, we will resort to scholar APIs during PDF parsing to obtain the metadata of the paper (e.g., published conference and year, see [Scholar APIs](third_party_tools.md#scholar-apis) for available tools).
+> **🤗 Note:** For all input types except PDF UUID, we will resort to real-time scholar APIs during PDF parsing to obtain the metadata of the paper (e.g., published conference and year, see [Scholar APIs](third_party_tools.md#scholar-apis) for available tools).
 Sadly, the scholar API may be unstable and fail to fetch the desired information.
 Therefore, **it is strongly recommended that we pre-fetch the metadata of each paper and use PDF UUID as input when processing abundant papers from an entire venue**.

 ## Database Schema Format